akiojin/llm-router/docs/dashboard.md

 - **JSON exports include stale data**: Filters are applied per page; ensure you’re exporting after applying the desired filter.
 - **High latency or many agents**: Adjust `state.pageSize` in `app.js` or implement lazy loading.
 - **Performance indicator shows warning / legacy**: “legacy” means the combined overview endpoint was unavailable and the client fell back to three legacy requests.
 Warnings appear when fetch (>2s), render (>100ms), or server aggregation (>100ms) exceed the performance budget; investigate coordinator load or reduce agent volume.
 - **Metrics chart is empty**: The agent has not yet reported heartbeat metrics.
-Once the agent sends CPU/メモリ情報 (`record_metrics`), up to 360 snapshots are retained server-side and the most recent 120 are graphed in the modal.
+Once the agent sends CPU/メモリ/GPU情報 (`record_metrics`), up to 360 snapshots are retained server-side and the most recent 120 are graphed in the modal.
+- **GPU values stay at 0%**: Ensure the agent process can access NVIDIA NVML (the `libnvidia-ml` shared library).
+If unavailable, GPUメトリクスは自動的に省略されます。

 ---